 Della hated hotel rooms with passion and this one seemed cold and lonely in particular.
 She didn't even know why she was staying in there.
 Her original plan had been to leave for Sacramento in the afternoon, but she simply hadn't left and extended her stay instead.
 The shady side of utter freedom meant it was meant to be spend alone.
 Not even the wind could tell her where to go, because there was no reason to listen to it.
 She was free of obligations or work.
 She was rich, healthy and still presentable for her age.
 And she was alone in a city she had once called home.
 Los Angeles hadn't been her home in decades, but only today she had realized how much she missed it.
 She even revisited her old apartment building, something that didn't make it easier for her to live with the memories.
 Maybe Arthur Gordon's proposal wasn't such a bad idea.
 If she took Arthur Gordon's offer, she could return to L.A. on a regular basis.
 It was tempting.
 In a way too tempting, because she had stayed away all those years for a good reason.
 How long could she be in L.A. and avoid Perry?
 How long would she want to?
 When it came to him she never trusted herself.
 Especially now that Laura was out of the picture.
 Laura, the one who had fought tooth and nail to keep him and who had divorced him some months ago.
 Yes, they were both free now, but she had given Richard a promise before he died and she wanted to keep it.

 She feared the day she couldn't help but dialing his telephone number or just showing up at his office or his apartment.
-The night in Washington, when she almost slept with him, although both of them were bound to other people[,] had been like a warning shot for her.
 It was what her love had done to her.
 She had never been a reckless person, she had always played according to the rules and she had felt comfortable with it.
 Just when it came to him, it was different.
 It was far more than her heart could afford.
 It was too deep, too consuming, too painful.
 How would her life be when she came back to Los Angeles?
 Could she afford what it took to stay away?

 In the end it was the ringing of her doorbell that forced her to interrupt her thoughts.
 She couldn't know that the visit would change her life.
 Forever.